Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Abstract

 \section{Abstract}

-A system of polynomial ordinary differential equations (\ode's) is specified via a vector of multivariate polynomials, or vector field, $F$.
-A safety assertion $\psi\impl[F]\,\phi$ means that the system's trajectory will lie in a subset $\phi$ (the postcondition) of the state-space, whenever the initial state belongs to a subset $\psi$ (the precondition).
+A system of polynomial ordinary differential equations (\ode s) is specified via a vector of multivariate polynomials, or vector field, $F$.
+A safety assertion $\psi\impl[F]\,\phi$ means that the trajectory of the system will lie in a subset $\phi$ (the postcondition) of the state-space, whenever the initial state belongs to a subset $\psi$ (the precondition).
 We consider the case when $\phi$ and $\psi$ are \emph{algebraic varieties}, that is, zero sets of polynomials.
-In particular, polynomials specifying the postcondition can be seen as conservation laws implied by $\psi$.
+In particular, polynomials specifying the postcondition can be seen as a system's conservation laws implied by $\psi$.
 Checking the validity of algebraic safety assertions is a fundamental problem in, for instance, hybrid systems.
-We consider generalized versions of this problem, and offer algorithms to: (1) given a user specified polynomial set $P$ and a precondition $\psi$, find the smallest algebraic postcondition $\phi$ including the variety determined by the valid conservation laws in $P$ (relativized strongest postcondition); (2) given a user specified postcondition $\phi$, find the largest algebraic precondition $\psi$ (weakest precondition).
-The first algorithm can also be used to find the weakest algebraic \emph{invariant} of the system implying all conservation laws in $P$ valid under $\psi$.
-The effectiveness of these algorithms is demonstrated on a few case studies from the literature.
+We consider a generalized version of this problem, and offer an algorithm that, given a user specified polynomial set $P$ and an algebraic precondition $\psi$, finds the largest subset of polynomials in $P$ implied by $\psi$ (relativized strongest postcondition).
+Under certain assumptions on $\phi$, this algorithm can also be used to find the largest algebraic invariant included in $\phi$ and the weakest algebraic precondition for $\phi$.
+Applications to continuous semialgebraic systems are also considered.
+The effectiveness of the proposed algorithm is demonstrated on several case studies from the literature.

 \textbf{Keywords}: Ordinary differential equations, postconditions, preconditions, invariants, Gr\"{o}bner bases.